Kokonoe stable

 Kokonoe stable (九重部屋, Kokonoe beya) is a stable of sumo wrestlers, one of the Takasago group of stables.
 It was formed in 1967 and until 2021 was located in Ishiwara, Sumida, Tokyo.
-As of January 2023 it had 26 sumo wrestlers, four of whom are of sekitori rank.
-It is the most successful stable in terms of total yūshō won by its wrestlers, with 52.
+It is the most successful stable in terms of total won by its wrestlers, with 52.

+As of May 2026, the stable has 19 active wrestlers.

 History

-Former yokozuna Chiyonoyama of Dewanoumi stable had wanted to succeed to the Dewanoumi name, but the then Dewanoumi stablemaster (former wrestler Dewanohana) had already decided to pass the name to former yokozuna Sadanoyama.
-Accordingly, in January 1967, he set up his own stable, taking with him, amongst others, then ōzeki Kitanofuji and attaching the new stable to the Takasago group of stables.
+Former Chiyonoyama of Dewanoumi stable had wanted to succeed to the Dewanoumi name, but the then Dewanoumi stablemaster (wrestler Dewanohana) had already decided to pass the name to former Sadanoyama.
+Accordingly, in January 1967, he set up his own stable, taking with him, amongst others, then Kitanofuji and attaching the new stable to the Takasago group of stables.